FractalBlocks/Fractal/docs/tutorial/readme.md

 We love simplicity and minimalism, and if you are dealing with the inherent complexity of software you should too.

-Well lets start!!, suppose you want to make a fromlike that:
+Well lets start!!, suppose you want to make a from like that:

 (TODO: take an snapshot and put it here)
+(TODO: link to working form here)
+(TODO: link to working form code here)

 We can divide it in components: